Andylixunan/AIT-2020-Spring-Project/README.md

 (___TODO__: a brief one or two paragraph, high-level description of your project_)

 I intend to build a simple web application that mimics the functionality of a photo album in our daily life.
+In this app, users are allowed to register and login.
+And after loging in, users can view, add, delete their photo collections.
+In addition, a single user can keep track of multiple photo albums.

 ## Data Model